area17/twill/docs/.sections/preface.md

 ### About Twill

-Twill is an open source Laravel package for creating beautiful, powerful, and flexible content management systems.
-Twill standardizes common functions without compromising developer control, giving developers the ability to deliver a feature-rich admin console that focuses on their exact requirements.
+Twill is an open-source Laravel content management system package.
+Twill standardizes common functions and offers beautiful out-of-the-box interface components without compromising developer control.
+We have worked to leverage the power and logic of Laravel to give developers the flexibility to deliver a stable, feature-rich admin console that conforms to their unique requirements.

 Twill is an [AREA 17](https://area17.com) product.
 It was crafted with the belief that content management should be a creative, productive, and enjoyable experience for both publishers and developers.